ethereum-optimism/specs/specs/interop.md

 allowlist and identity turns sequencing into an interated game which increases the ability for sequencers to trust each other.
 Better preconfirmation technology will help to scale the sequencer set to untrusted actors.

+## Block Building

+The block builder SHOULD use static analysis on relaying messages to verify that the initiating message exists.
+When a transaction has a top level [to](https://github.com/ethereum/execution-specs/blob/1fed0c0074f9d6aab3861057e1924411948dc50b/src/ethereum/frontier/fork_types.py#L52) field that is equal to the `CrossL2Inbox` and the 4byte selector in the calldata matches `keccak256("relayMessage(bytes32,CrossChainMessage)")[0:4]`, the block builder should use the chain id that is encoded in the `CrossChainMessage` to know which chain includes the initiating transaction and then use the `_hash` to populate an `eth_getLogs` query to check for the existence of the initiating message.

 ## Security Considerations